Editor’s Note: This article was last updated on April 8, 2019

 In the mean time if you’re planning on waiting until January for that full hardware upgrade, you’ll need an IT Asset Disposition specialist to help you properly dispose of and receive the maximum value for all of your equipment.

-When you are planning a IT Disposition you need proper documentation and asset records check out our blog on the subject: Why Accurate Records are Critical to Plan for IT Disposition.
+If you are planning a IT Disposition you need proper documentation and asset records check out our blog on the subject: Why Accurate Records are Critical to Plan for IT Disposition.
 Also learn Why Capital Depreciation Of IT Equipment Is Difficult.
-If you or your company needs IT equipment valuated by trained professionals, please visit Asset Liquidation or our Data Center Decommissioning page for more information.

 Have something to add?
 Let us know your thoughts in the comments below!